vaishnavitv/vaishnavitv/README.md

 ## :writing_hand:	Power of documentation

 I believe in the power of documentation.
 If it is not documented it is not there.
 I love Swagger for API documentaion.
 Documentation lessens headaches and saves vacations.

+Create checklists, initiate review processes, and set up version control.
+These tools aren't chains; they help your documentation speak with one voice, one tone, and one style.
+Source : [Proper-Documentation](https://vadimkravcenko.com/shorts/proper-documentation/)

 #DocsOrItAintHappen

 HTTP Status : 204 No Content